Sev Burfi

 • Butter an 8×8 pan or quarter sheet tray and set aside.

-• Heat one teaspoon ghee or butter in the same pot.
+• Heat one teaspoon of ghee or butter in the same pot.
 Add the chironjis and roast them until they start to change color.
-Be mindful that since chironjis are already brown in color, it is easy to burn them.
-Set aside in the same plate as cantaloupe seeds.
+Since chironjis are already brown, it is easy to burn them.
+Set aside on the same plate as the cantaloupe seeds.

-• Add the rest of the butter, ricotta, salt, and sugar, and mix well.
+• Mix well with the rest of the butter, ricotta, salt, and sugar.
 Bring the mixture to a boil on medium heat, stirring occasionally.
 Reduce the heat to low and add the broken sev pieces.
 Keep stirring occasionally as the mixture thickens, about 7-8 minutes – this will allow the sev to absorb the liquid.
 Add the roasted nuts, saving a teaspoon to sprinkle on top later.
 Add optional food coloring and Kewra.

 • Taste the mixture.
 If the sev is not soft, add up to a half cup of milk.
 Continue to stir until the mixture is thick and leaves the sides of the pot.

-• Pour the mixture into the prepared pan, and wait a few minutes until it cools.
-Grease your hands with a little bit of butter and pat the mixture down until it forms an even layer (careful, it’s hot!).
-Sprinkle the reserved nuts on top and pat down again, lightly.
+• Pour the mixture into the prepared pan and wait a few minutes until it cools.
+Grease your hands with some butter and pat the mixture down until it forms an even layer (careful, it’s hot!).
+Sprinkle the reserved nuts on top and pat down again lightly.
 Let the burfi cool completely before cutting into small squares.
 Enjoy!

 Copyright © Rashmi Rustagi 2021.
 All Rights Reserved.